Flirting, Engagement, Weddings & Divorce in 1920s High Society. By Fish

 1910s High Society and World War I

-Browse all "Anne Fish" Stories
+Browse all Stories by Roberto Bigano

 Annie Harriet Fish Sefton (1890-1964) was a British cartoonist and illustrator.
 She is best known as "Fish," her maiden name, and how she signed her works.